internetstandards/Internet.nl/documentation/caa.md

 # CAA check

-The CAA test looks for the existence and validity of a CAA record.
+The CAA test looks for the existence and validity of CAA records.
 This is done on the test target domain for web, and each mail server name for mail.

 It is part of the TLS certificate tests.